single-spa/single-spa-angular/README.md

 ### Add a route
 If you're doing routing within your angular application, do the following:

-1. Add `{ provide: APP_BASE_HREF, useValue: '/' }` to `app.module.ts`.
-See https://angular.io/api/common/APP_BASE_HREF for mroe details.
+1. Add `{ provide: APP_BASE_HREF, useValue: '/' }` to `app-routing.module.ts`.
+See https://angular.io/api/common/APP_BASE_HREF for more details.
 2. Create an empty route component, that will handle all routes that are not handled by this single-spa application. `ng g component EmptyRoute`
 3. Add `{ path: '**', component: EmptyRouteComponent }` to your `app-routing.module.ts` routes.
+See https://angular.io/guide/router#configuration for more details.

 ### Check if it works

 Run `ng serve`.
 This **will not** open up an html file, since single-spa applications all share one html file.
-Instead, go to http://single-spa-playground.com and follow the instructions there to verify everything is working and for instructions on creating the shared html file.
+Instead, go to http://single-spa-playground.org and follow the instructions there to verify everything is working and for instructions on creating the shared html file.

 ### Building
 You can run `ng build --prod`, which will create a `dist` directory with your compiled code.